GR360RY/htpc-ansible/README.md

 The following list of tasks will be performed during the installation:

 * Install sshd service for remote access.
-* Add 'xbmc' user identified by 'xbmc' password.
+* Add 'kodi' user identified by 'kodi' password.
 * Create movies, tv, music, pictures and downloads folders under /mnt/media
-* Install latest XBMC version.
+* Install latest Kodi version.
-* Configure xbmc user to autologin automatically and start XBMC software.
+* Configure HTPC user to autologin automatically and start Kodi software.
-* Enable Web Access to XBMC.
+* Enable Web Access to Kodi.
-* Create XBMC mysql database and configure it to use correct Movies and TV Shows paths.
+* Create Kodi mysql database and configure it to use correct Movies and TV Shows paths.
 * Automatically configure scrappers for Movies and TV Sources
 * Share folders under /mnt/media over CIFS ( for Windows Machines ) and over NFS ( for Linux based Machines )
 * Install Deluge Daemon (Bittorent) or/and Sabnzbd(usenet). ( Sabnzbd will run on port 9000 )